hummingbot/hummingbot/documentation/docs/quickstart/index.md

 ## System Requirements

-**Why this is needed**: If you are installing Hummingbot either locally or on a cloud server, here are the recommended minimum system requirements"
+**Why this is needed**: If you are installing Hummingbot either locally or on a cloud server, here are the recommended minimum system requirements:

 - (Linux) Ubuntu 16.04 or later
 - (Mac) macOS 10.12.6 (Sierra) or later
 - (Windows) Windows 10 or later

+For more information, view [minimum system requirements](/installation/#minimum-system-requirements).

 ## Crypto Inventory